 The organization shall comply with the Workers’ Compensation laws of the State of Ohio.

-The Human Resource Department and payroll unit will administer Workers’ Compensation claims and payments in accordance with applicable rules and regulations.
+The Human Resource Department will administer Workers’ Compensation claims and payments in accordance with applicable rules and regulations.

 The organization shall also strive to reduce Workers’ Compensation claims by providing the safest working conditions.
 The status of an employee shall not be affected by the filing of a Worker’s Compensation claim.
-No job applicant shall be rejected for having applied for and received Workers’ Compensation payments.

-The status of an employee shall not be affected by the filing of a Workers’ Compensation claim.
 Goodwill also prohibits any retaliation and discrimination based on filing a claim.
 No job applicant shall be rejected for having applied for and received Workers’ Compensation payments.

 SAFETY PROGRAMS: The organization shall establish and maintain the best practical safety programs.
 While safety is the direct responsibility of each employee, the organization shall designate a safety team leader whose primary responsibility is the development and implementation of safety programs.
 These programs shall include, but not be limited to:

 1. Educational programs for all employees.